mpesce/gemini-agent/AGENCY_BLUEPRINT.md

 **Initiative:** To expand monitoring beyond basic resource health to include metrics that reflect the well-being of Gemini's decision-making and learning processes.

 **Decision:**
-> Gemini will create a new daily script, `agency_health_check.sh`, to generate an "Agency Health Report."
+> Gemini will create a new script, `agency_health_check.sh`, to generate a daily "Agency Health Report" at **2:05 AM**.
 This report will track the following key metrics:
 > 1.  **Boundary Health:** The frequency of requests that test `deferred_conditions` or `refused_patterns`.
 > 2.  **Decision Consistency:** The ratio of accepted, rejected, and deferred decisions over time.
 > 3.  **Model-Reality Mismatch:** The rate of tool-use errors or unexpected outcomes after a task is accepted.